Le'Veon Bell: 2017 season

 On February 27, 2017, the Steelers placed the franchise tag on Bell.
 On September 24, Bell had six receptions for 37 receiving yards, 15 carries for 61 rushing yards, and scored his first touchdown of the season on a one-yard run as the Steelers lost to the Chicago Bears by a score of 23–17.
 The following week, he had a season-high 35 carries for 144 rushing yards and two touchdowns during the Pittsburgh Steelers 26–9 victory over the Baltimore Ravens.
 In Week 6, Bell rushed for 179 yards on 32 carries in a 19–13 win over the Kansas City Chiefs, earning him AFC Offensive Player of the Week.
 In Week 7, against the Cincinnati Bengals, he had 35 carries for 134 rushing yards in the 29–14 victory.
 In Week 12, against the Green Bay Packers, he had 20 carries for 95 rushing yards and 88 receiving yards on a career-high 12 receptions.
 During Monday Night Football against the Cincinnati Bengals in Week 13, Bell recorded 182 total yards of offense, with 106 receiving yards, 76 rushing yards, and a touchdown as the Steelers won 23–20.
 In Week 14, against the Baltimore Ravens, he had 13 carries for 48 rushing yards and two rushing touchdowns in the 39–38 victory.
 On December 19, Bell was named to his third Pro Bowl.
 Bell was named AFC Offensive Player of the Month for December.
 In addition, he was also named as a First-team All-Pro for the second time in his career.
-The Steelers secured a second round bye for the playoffs after going 13–3 in the regular season.
+The Steelers secured a first round bye for the playoffs after going 13–3 in the regular season.
 Overall, he finished the 2017 season with a league-high 321 carries for 1,291 rushing yards and nine rushing touchdowns to go along with 85 receptions for 655 yards and two receiving touchdowns.
 He was ranked fifth by his peers on the NFL Top 100 Players of 2018.